swcarpentry/r-novice-gapminder/_episodes/09-vectorization.md

 > {: .language-r}
 >
 > This would be tedious to type out, and impossible for high values of
 > n.
-Use vectorisation to compute x when n=100.
+Use vectorization to compute x when n=100.
 What is the sum when
 > n=10,000?
 >
 > > ##  Challenge 4